pie/terms/project.md

----
-title: Project Development Terms
-description: These terms apply to all project-based work delivered by PIE Code.
----

-## Project Development Terms
+# Project Development Terms

 _Last updated: [30/07/2025]_

-These terms apply to all project-based development services provided by Pie Web Limited under the PIE Code brand.
+> These terms apply to all project-based services provided by PIE Code, a trading name of Pie Web Limited (Company No. 07995302).
 They should be read alongside our [General Terms of Business](/general), which form part of your agreement with us.

 ---

-### 1. Definitions
+## 1. Definitions

 - **Project**: Any scoped development work agreed under a signed contract or proposal.
 - **Deposit**: A non-refundable 2.5% payment required to secure a scheduled project slot.